 Monetizing the directory was the other core objective of this project for our client.
 We worked with Miya to create streamlined pricing packages.
 Each package provided tiered layers of value that allowed owners to select the right plan for them based on the number of features they wanted.
 To reduce the barrier to entry, we strategically added a free tier at $0, which would quickly allow any qualified owner to add their listing.
 We also added a feature that allowed users to ‘boost’ their listing to the top of the directory search results, similar to paid Google Ads, in exchange for a small fee.

 While the technical site structure was sound for SEO purposes, to get the site ranking more quickly on Google, our team frontloaded the directory with hundreds of listings by scraping data from popular social networks.
 This action helped satisfy the on-page component of search engine optimization.
-To test this, we carried out this experiment by adding our own business as a sample listing in the directory.
-After a few short weeks, a simple search in Google led to the directory appearing within the top ten results for our branded keyword.
+We carried out this experiment by adding our own business as a sample listing in the directory to test this.
+After a few short weeks, a simple search in Google led to the guide appearing within our branded keyword’s top ten results.
 The high placement of the Business.ShadesofLongIsland.com listing signaled to us our hypothesis was indeed correct.
 The other positive of preloading the directory with listings was that it gave business owners an incentive to claim their listing and modify them accordingly, which they could only do after creating a user account.

-The actions of our website design team at Blue Surge Marketing Agency led to strategies that have led the growth for Shades of Long Island.
+The actions of our website design team at Blue Surge Marketing Agency led to strategies that have shown the growth for Shades of Long Island.

 03. The Results

 When would you like to start your project?